 Outside and In

-The redesigned Accent wears its scaled-down-Elantra styling well.
+The redesigned Hyundai Accent wears its scaled-down-Elantra styling well.
 Even SE models have painted side mirrors and door handles, avoiding the budget-car giveaway of black plastic.
 Alas, the dashboard blows that cover: It's an unremarkable dome-and-shelf routine with center controls slapped down the middle — a shape little different from any interior a decade ago.
 Styling is subjective, but the dashboards in a few other subcompacts — the Rio and Toyota Yaris iA spring to mind — have interesting layered designs.
 The Accent's does not.

-The Accent's multimedia system is generous, at least.
+The Accent's infotainment system is generous, at least.
 SE models get a 5-inch touchscreen, while SEL and Limited trims have a 7-inch unit with Android Auto and Apple CarPlay.
-Those are nice provisions for this class, especially because all versions have proper shortcut buttons, plus volume and tuning knobs.
+Those are nice provisions for this small-car class, especially because all versions have proper shortcut buttons, plus volume and tuning knobs.
 All systems have Bluetooth phone and audio streaming, plus the soon-mandatory backup camera with dynamic guidelines.

 Most controls feel weighty and secure, and SEL and Limited trims have a padded center armrest, but quality is otherwise spartan.
 The seats have rough-hewn cloth upholstery even in Limited models, and a mess of hard, shiny plastic surrounds them.
 Shoppers on a shoestring budget need not accept such limitations: The Yaris iA and Ford Fiesta, for example, have notably higher quality.